How do we know if a species is at risk?

 Conservation management plans provide guidance for species and habitat conservation and are to be used in land, water and resource management decisions made by government, land owners/lease-holders and industry.

-These plans are normally prepared by biologists from the Wildlife Management Branch and include the feedback of other government departments.
+These plans are normally prepared by biologists from the Fish and Wildlife Stewardship Branch and include the feedback of other government departments.

 Prevention strategies also include the collection of information for data deficient species.
 Once data deficiencies are remedied the species is resubmitted to the SSC for another status assessment.